 Services provided by CAPS fall into three main categories: clinical, outreach/consultation, and training.
 Post-MSW activities within each area are outlined below.

-First Counseling Appointments (FCA): A simultaneous process of evaluation and beginning the referral or brief counseling/therapy process.
+First Counseling Appointments (FCA): A simultaneous process of evaluation and beginning the brief counseling/therapy process.
 Post-MSW fellows provide FCA's each week.
 Students seen for an FCA generally continue as clients with that therapist.

 Counselor on Duty (COD): Each post-MSW fellow provides three hours weekly of crisis service, which includes walk-in clients and consultations to faculty, staff and concerned others.
 CAPS staff do not generally provide after-hours crisis interventions.

 Groups: Post-MSW fellows may facilitate one group each semester, depending on interest, agency need, and staff resources.
 Groups may be process oriented, semi-structured or psychoeducational in design.

 Crisis Outreach: Post-MSW fellows may respond as needed to campus crises as part of a CAPS Crisis Response Team (on occasion this occurs outside of standard work hours).

 Outreach Presentations: Post-MSW fellows are required to provide outreach workshops and/or psycho-educational presentations and programs to residence halls, classrooms, student organizations, and university offices and departments.
 Post-MSW fellows will do a minimum of 4 workshop type outreaches per semester.